 The American Bee Journal, the oldest English language beekeeping publication in the world, is a magazine for professional, sideline and hobbyist beekeepers, as well as those with interest in bee-related subjects.
 The ABJ is not a peer-reviewed science journal.
 Its general interest articles do, however, cover results of relevant scientific studies, along with a broad range of topics concerning bees and beekeeping.Writers can best familiarize themselves with the magazine by reading it.

 To submit an article to the American Bee Journal, begin by sending a short proposal, preferably by e-mail, to the editor, Eugene Makovec, at: firstname.lastname@example.org (or 51 South Second Street, Hamilton, Illinois, 62341).
 If you have an article already prepared, we’ll be happy to look at it.

 Please do not send material that has published or is pending publication at another magazine.

 The American Bee Journal purchases first North American serial rights, as well as exclusive worldwide electronic rights for sixty days and nonexclusive permanent web rights for our electronic archive.

 Grammar, punctuation and word usage standards for the American Bee Journal follow the Associated Press Stylebook, which is available in paperback, by online subscription, and in an iPhone application.
-The fallback resource for the AP Stylebook is Webster’s New World Dictionary, Fourth Edition.
+The fallback resource for the AP Stylebook is Webster’s New World College Dictionary, Fifth Edition.
 Use the first listed spelling if the dictionary gives more than one.